What I learned from my miscarriage

 - Deep down inside we do not want children.

-- The outer circumstances of our Life do not feel right yet to have a child (there is no time or no space or no money, or we are not with the right partner or not in the right place).
+- The outer circumstances of our Life are not right yet to have a child: there is no time or no space or no money, or we are not with the right partner or not in the right place (this one turned out to be highly relevant later on, since the relationship with my partner actually ended in June 2018).

 - There is a huge internal conflict (often unconscious) about how having a child will change our identity as a woman or affect our career.